smd-ka/smd-ka/backend/README.md

 # PocketBase Go SDK Guide

 Our backend application is built using [PocketBase](https://pocketbase.io/).
-We're using the posability to use pocketbase as a framework and therefore wrote our own main.go and go modules.
+We're using the possibility to use pocketbase as a framework and therefore wrote our own main.go and go modules.

 ## E-Mail Templates